setdirection/viewjs/README.md

       @$('li').addClass 'item'

 ### @tag tag_name, attributes = {}, elements = [], content = '', ->
 Generate a DOM Element.
-Accepts a variable number of hashes of attributes, elements, strings of content or a functions to call, or arrays (which can be nested) of any of the above, in any order.
+Accepts a variable number of hashes of attributes, elements, other views, strings of content or a functions to call, or arrays (which can be nested) of any of the above, in any order.
 If Builder is passed as a mixin all valid tag names become available as methods.

     {TableView} = View.create TableView: [Builder,
       render: ->